Primeiras and Segundas Archipelago: Description

 Vegetation on these low islands includes mangrove, grass and scrub.
 Offshore, they are more noted for the biodiversity of their spectacular coral reefs, which support an important fishery.
 Due to the lack of reliable sources of fresh water, habitation on the islands is sparse — mainly in support of fishing operations.

+Ilha do Fogo, the second island from the south in the archipelago, currently has the only infrastructure in the Primeiras Islands and runs on solar power.
+It is set up as SCUBA retreat for small groups of guests.

 History

 The European discovery of the archipelago came on 25 February 1498 during Vasco da Gama's first expedition to India.
 The islands became an important stopping-off point for Portuguese trading fleets sailing for India and the Orient, which were often in need of emergency repairs after rounding the Cape of Good Hope.
 The islands remained a colony of Portugal until Mozambican independence in 1975, at which time they became part of Mozambique.

 Conservation efforts

 The area has been threatened by illegal fishing operations and impacts from unauthorized tourism.
 Cutting down of coastal mangrove has also increased erosion, with negative effects on marine life.
-The archipelago is currently the focus of joint conservation and development projects by CARE and the World Wildlife Fund in cooperation with the government of Mozambique and local NGOs.
-These projects are aimed at preserving the environment and surrounding coral reef system, restoring fisheries, protecting breeding grounds for sooty terns, dugongs and green sea turtles, and creating a better quality of life for the people of the region.
+The archipelago was the focus of joint conservation and development projects by CARE and the World Wildlife Fund in cooperation with the government of Mozambique and local NGOs between 2008 and 2018.
+These projects were aimed at preserving the environment and surrounding coral reef system, restoring fisheries, protecting breeding grounds for sooty terns, dugongs and green sea turtles, and creating a better quality of life for the people of the region.

 The initial goal of the projects was the creation of a 17,000 km2 area to be protected as a marine reserve.
 This was realized in 2012 when Mozambique established Africa's largest protected marine zone surrounding the islands.
-A continuing goal is to increase awareness among local people of how their activities affect the larger environment and their own long-term security and prosperity.
+Although the joint project has ceased their activities, there is a continuing goal is to increase awareness among local people of how their activities affect the larger environment and their own long-term security and prosperity through the efforts of Fire Island Conservation and other NPOs.
 Moving towards more sustainable farming and fishing methods is also a focus of educational outreach to area communities.